 We decided to do a little math to see how making 3% more on currency exchange can benefit a traveler on a cruise.
 One might think that if you pay for the cruise online with your credit card, and you also give that card number to the cruise company so that they can seamlessly document all of your extra ship fees, even the tipping, so like an all-inclusive, why would one need to take cash?

 The reasons are numerous.
-Other than the horrible exchange and other fees for using a credit card, AND the ship’s ATM fees for cash withdrawal which can be up to $6, AND the traveler targeted credit card theft (POS, double-charges, etc), AND even just the first rule of travel preparedness which is to always have a backup plan (cash), it really doesn’t take a lot of incentive to take cash on a cruise.
-You are there to visit after all, so when it comes to planning expenses, forget the boat, it’s all about where you stop.
+Other than the horrible exchange and fees for using a credit card, and the ship’s ATM fees for cash withdrawal which can be up to $6, and the traveler targeted credit card theft (POS, double-charges, etc), and just the first rule of travel preparedness which is to always have a backup plan (cash), it really doesn’t take a lot of incentive to take cash on a cruise, you are there to visit after all.
+So when it comes to planning expenses, forget the boat, it’s where you stop.